sowwnn/Slicer_SliceStat/README.md

 After restarting, you will find the **Slice Statistics** module in the module selection dropdown, under the **VsData** category.

+### Install from GitHub Release (.zip)

+If you prefer to download a packaged zip:

+1. Download the latest `SliceStat-<version>.zip` from the GitHub Releases page.
+2. Extract the zip to a folder.
+3. In 3D Slicer, add that extracted folder to `Additional module paths` as described above.
+4. Restart 3D Slicer.

 ## Usage

 1. Load your source volume (e.g., CT, MRI) and the corresponding segmentation file into 3D Slicer.